zchee/Seti_JetBrains/README.md

 in [plugins](https://github.com/zchee/Seti_JetBrains/tree/master/plugins)

 ### Important
-You must replace this files or move original files in another folder, don't rename them :) its not working, and idea&storm will use renamed files in lib folders.
+You must replace this files or move original files in another folder, in other way ide will use renamed files in lib folders.

 ## Status
 | Language/Section | Syntax Supported | Icon Supported | Note |